This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Create culturally legitimate processes.
 Sustainable criminal justice programs and systems distribute power and authority in a way that makes sense to community members.
 Their structure, protocols and procedures can be designed to reinforce the cultural norms, values and priorities of the tribe.

 - Build partnerships with social service and community organizations.
-These organizations can help tribal justice agencies mitigate and resolve conflicts, support victims and reintegrate offenders.
+These organizations can help tribal justice agencies mitigate and resolve conflicts, support victims and reintegrate persons convicted of crime who have completed any court-ordered punishment.
 Tribal justice agencies may wish to reach out to grassroots organizations, community service centers, religious groups, Boys & Girls Clubs and other social service providers that offer complementary services and can aid in system change.

 - Create a timeframe for investing in change.
 Partner governments and organizations should create a clear timeline for reforming a tribe's criminal justice system, including details about: